-The agencies also worked to identify the existing condition of commercial air tours over the Park and outside the Park but within 1⁄2 mile of its boundary, i.e., the number of commercial air tours conducted per year and the general operating parameters of those tours.
-Currently eight commercial air tour operators hold IOA to conduct a combined total of 623 commercial air tours over the Park each year.1 However, five of those operators have not reported flying any air tours over the Park since NPATMA's reporting requirements were implemented in 2013.
-Three operators with IOA for the Park, Arrow West Aviation, Inc. / Slickrock Air Guides, Inc. (Redtail Aviation), Bruce M. Adams d/b/a Southwest Safaris (Southwest Safaris), and American Aviation, Inc., d/b/a/ Frog Air and American Air Charter (American Aviation) conducted commercial air tours over the Park from 2017 to 2019.
+The agencies also worked to identify the existing condition of commercial air tours over the Park and outside the Park but within 1⁄2 mile of its boundary by identifying the number of commercial air tours conducted per year and the general operating parameters of those tours.
+Currently five commercial air tour operators hold IOA to conduct a combined total of 145 commercial air tours over the Park each year.
+However, three of those operators have not reported flying any air tours over the Park since NPATMA's reporting requirements were implemented in 2013.
+Two commercial air tour operators with IOA for the Park, Arrow West Aviation, Inc. / Slickrock Air Guides, Inc. (Redtail Aviation) and Bruce M. Adams (Southwest Safaris) currently conduct commercial air tours over the Park or outside the Park but within 1/2 mile of its boundary.
 IOA includes only an annual cap on the number of commercial air tours that may be conducted by an operator, but does not designate the route(s), time-of-day, altitude(s), or other conditions for such tours.

 The agencies decided to use a three-year average of operator-reported air tours to identify the existing condition, rather than reports from a single year.
-In order to identify the three-year average, the agencies decided to use reported air tours from 2017, 2018, and 2019.
+In order to identify the three-year average, the agencies decided to use reported air tours from 2017, 2018 and 2019.
 These years were selected because they reflected relatively current air tour conditions, represented reliable operator reporting of air tours, accounted for variations across multiple years, and excluded 2020 which was atypical due to the COVID-19 pandemic.
 The agencies also decided against using 2021 data due to continued abnormalities associated with the COVID-19 pandemic and the unavailability of reporting data for 2021 during most of the planning effort.
 The chart below depicts available reporting information regarding the number of commercial air tours conducted on an annual basis.